 Do you have a Google+ profile?
-If so, you might have heard that Google Plus is going away.
+If so, you might have heard is Google+ really going away?
 The rumors are true.

-The discussion platform component of Google+ will likely stay in place for sometime under the umbrella of Google Streams (the social component).
+The discussion platform component of Google+ will likely stay in place under the umbrella of Google Streams (the social component).